EECS150/project_skeleton_fa21/spec/overview.md

 You should comment your Verilog and keep your diagrams up to date.
 Aside from the final project report (you will need to turn in a report documenting your project), you can use your design documents to help the debugging process.

+### Extra Credit
 Finish the required features first.
 Attempt extra features after everything works well.
 **If your submitted project does not work by the final deadline, you will not get any credit for any extra credit features you have implemented.**

+Teams that have completed the base set of requirements are eligible to receive extra credit worth up to 10% of the project grade by adding extra functionality and demonstrating it at the time of the final checkoff.
+The following are suggested projects that may or may not be feasible in one week.

+- Branch Predictor: Implement a two bit (or more complicated) branch predictor with a branch history table (BHT) to replace the naive 'always taken' predictor used in the project
+- 5-Stage Pipeline: Add more pipeline stages and push the clock frequency past 100MHz
+- Audio Recording: Capture mic input from the Pynq's microphone and wire it to the CPU via MMIO
+- RISC-V M Extension: Extend the processor with a hardware multiplier and divider and verify its functionality by modifying `mmult` and your own set of assembly tests

+When the time is right, if you are interested in implementing any of these, see the staff for more details.

 ### Local Development
 You can build and run everything for this project from your laptop.